ProjectPythia/pythia-foundations/_sources/foundations/terminal.md

    print("Hello, world!")
    ```

-7. Save your file and exit the navigator.
+7. Save your file and exit the editor.
 How to do this is dependent on your chosen text editor.

-   - In Vim the command is `:wq`.
+   - In Vim, revert to command mode by pressing `esc`.
+Then, the command is `:wq`.
    - In Nano it is {kbd}`Ctrl`\+{kbd}`O` to save and {kbd}`Ctrl`\+{kbd}`X` to exit (where you will be prompted if you want to save it, if modified).

 8. In the terminal, execute your script: